githiago-f/githiago-f/README.md

 -------------------------------------------------------------

 #### I'm
-- 🔭 A fullstack developer currently working at SharePrime as a SharePoint developer.
+- 🔭 A fullstack developer currently working at SharePrime as SharePoint developer.
-- 😄 Passionate at Functional Programming and Scala.
+- 😄 Passionate at Functional Programming and TypeScript.
 - 🌱 Learning Spring Framework.